 Congratulations Dale!
 You are an inspiration for veteran entrepreneurs everywhere!

 BMA Award Winners —

 With a mission to serve historically disenfranchised entrepreneurs, Business Impact NW also awarded $500 mission awards to twelve worthy small businesses.
-DM Consult LLC-Job Search Master Class and Strategic Event Procurement received the Best Women-Owned Business awards, Simone Pin Productions and Babi Wata won the LGBTQ+ Owned Awards, Ase Asana & Wellness and the Palacia Chamberlain Lee Salon received the Best Community of Color-Owned Awards, Farm Unlimited and Pham Rodriquez Innovations LLC won the Best Veteran Owned awards, the Booba Toons and Rijij LLC received the Best Immigrant/Refugee-Owned Awards, Sprout!
+DM Consult LLC-Job Search Master Class and Strategic Event Procurement received the Best Women-Owned Business awards.
+Simone Pin Productions and Babi Wata won the LGBTQ+ Owned Awards.
+Ase Asana & Wellness and the Palacia Chamberlain Lee Salon received the Best Community of Color-Owned Awards.
+Farm Unlimited and Pham Rodriquez Innovations LLC won the Best Veteran Owned awards and the Booba Toons and Rijij LLC received the Best Immigrant/Refugee-Owned Awards, Sprout!
 Growing Solutions and Mocel Mezcal won the Best Rural-Owned Business Awards.

-Thanks to our free coaching and classes offered by Business Impact NW, thanks in part to support from the US Small Business Administration, everyone who applied and continued through the competition’s rounds received powerful new tools for more effective business planning and strategy along with personal business coaching.
+Secondly, thanks to our free coaching and classes offered by Business Impact NW, thanks in part to support from the US Small Business Administration.
+Everyone who applied and continued through the competition’s rounds received powerful new tools for more effective business planning and strategy along with personal business coaching.